michealespinola/mtutest/README.md

-This script (available in both Bash and Batch versions) determines the optimal Maximum Transmission Unit (MTU) for a network connection using a binary search methodology to find the largest buffer size that can be transmitted without fragmentation.
+This script determines the optimal Maximum Transmission Unit (MTU) for a network connection using a binary search methodology to find the largest buffer size that can be transmitted without fragmentation.
 By pinging a target IP address with progressively adjusted packet sizes, it uses reductive math and logic to narrow the search range with each test iteration.
 Once the largest non-fragmented buffer size is found, the script calculates the final MTU by adding the standard IP and ICMP header sizes.

 It includes options for setting custom buffer sizes, a target IP, and a quiet mode for displaying only the final MTU value.